robokrishan/entropy-systems-s3-water-firmware/README.md

 - Simultaneous upper and lower limit activation produces FAULT
 - Lowering and raising are protected by motion timeouts
 - State callback failures transition to the registered failure state

-Planned RC safety behaviour:
+- RC signal loss stops active pumping

-- RC/Pixhawk signal-loss detection
+- RC signal loss stops active motion and returns position knowledge to UNKNOWN where appropriate

-- Pump shutdown on RC signal loss
+Diagnostics are currently separated from control safety.
+INA226 readings are displayed but do not automatically generate fault events.

-- Safe handling of invalid or stale RC commands
+Hardware-level fail-safe design must also ensure actuator outputs remain safe while the ESP32 is resetting, booting, or unpowered.

-Hardware-level fail-safe design should also ensure actuator outputs remain safe while the ESP32 is resetting, booting, or unpowered.
+---

 ## Development Roadmap

-Completed:
+### Completed

 1. Implement state-machine framework
 2. Implement state lifecycle and failure handling